IceCoolTea/SimpleQuizEngineJS/README.md

 # SimpleQuizEngineJS
-A simple quiz engine to take quiz questions either as a java-array/object or as JSON.
+A simple multiple choice quiz engine to take quiz questions either as a java-array/object or as JSON.
 Gives simple scoring.
 BETA

+Comes with PC Support/Maintenance questions

 TODO:
 * Add more questions